 The ashram grew around a very ordinary-looking man who was an extraordinary saint.
-His name was Neem Karoli Baba, after the village where he was first discovered in pre-independent India as a ticket less traveler in a first-class compartment of a train.
-The British ticket collector threw him out at the next stop whereupon he quietly disembarked and sat under a tree.
-However, the train did not move thereafter, much as the engine driver tried to go full steam.
+His name was Neem Karoli Baba, after the village where he was first discovered in pre-independent India as a ticketless traveler in the first-class compartment of a train.
+The British ticket collector threw him out at the next stop.
+After that, he quietly disembarked and sat under a tree.
+However, the train did not move after that, much as the engine driver tried to go full steam.

 All kinds of checks were carried out only to reveal that the train was in perfect working order.
 The Indian passengers then told the ticket collector that since he had removed a holy man from the train, it would not move.
-Embarrassed at having to believe such native irrationalities, the ticket collector nevertheless called the sadhu (holy man) back onto the train.
-The holy man got back onto the train as quietly as he had disembarked and the train puffed out of the spot immediately!
+Embarrassed at believing such native irrationalities, the ticket collector nevertheless called the sadhu (holy man) back onto the train.
+The holy man got back onto the train as quietly as he had disembarked, and the train immediately puffed out of the spot!

-Later, there grew a well organized station at this spot and Baba became famous for many more miracles until he left his body in 1973.
+Later, a well-organized station grew at this spot, and Baba became famous for many more miracles until he left his body in 1973.